Poirot's Early Cases: British television series

 Chief Inspector Japp and Miss Lemon are put into the story.
 Mrs. Pengelley wants Poirot to help her but is afraid to go to his flat.
 In the adaptation, Hastings uses the two men on the street to look like they are police officers in disguise to scare Radnor, unlike in the short story where it is Poirot who does so.
+This story is set in July 1935, as seen in the victim's casket.